LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 datalad push
 ```

-### Create the metadata from the its information
+### Create the metadata from the .its information

-One common way to create the metadata is to extract it from the its files you have.
+One common way to create the metadata is to extract it from the .its files you have.
 This was done in many cases and the [EL1000 package](https://gin.g-node.org/LAAC-LSCP/tools){:target="_blank"} was created to help in this process.
 You [can install the package](https://gin.g-node.org/LAAC-LSCP/tools){:target="_blank"} or just copy the `metadata.py` script.
 You should use the `MetadataImporter` class to process the files and create you metadata.
 Be aware that each dataset will need some degree of adaptation in the code.
 We recommend that you copy an example from a dataset which original data look like yours, and save it to scripts/metadata.py.
 Then you can make all necessary changes before running it.
 An example can be found in this [section](https://gin.g-node.org/LAAC-LSCP/tools/src/master/HOWTO.md#importing-the-metadata){:target="_blank"}